seek-oss/gradle-aws-plugin/README.md

 The properties of `aws` can use `lookup` methods to lazily set values via configuration.
 Lookups are described in the next section.

 ### Config Plugin
 The Config plugin is applied by the top level AWS plugin so it does need to be manually applied to a Gradle project.
-This plugin provides a means of specifying the location of configuration parameters and then lazily obtaining their values when tasks are run.
+This plugin provides a means of specifying the location of configuration files and then lazily querying their values when tasks are run.
+It also provides a means of lazily querying [AWS Parameter Store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [CloudFormation stack outputs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html).

 The Config plugin is configured via a plugin extension named `config`: